extratone/bilge/annotation/highlights.md

 >
 > Custom template tag values can also be created using the [Define Template Tag action step](/docs/actions/steps/utility.html#define-template-tag)

+> If you want to use something which would otherwise be evaluated as a template tag or function but not have it evaluated in actions, it needs to be escaped by placeing a single backslash () character before it.
+So, for example `\[[title]]` would be ignored and not replaced with the title of the draft.
+The escaping backslash would be removed, however.

 # [Do We Really Want Cis Men to Speak Up About Abortion?](https://www.gawker.com/culture/roe-v-wade-supreme-court-ruling-abortion-rights-cis-men-allyship-activism-metrics-social-media)

 > no argument has dogged my timeline more in the last several weeks than the contention that men aren’t speaking up enough about abortion on social media — and that not doing so is not just a moral failing, but a fundamental abdication of their “place” within the pro-choice movement.